apache/trafficserver/doc/getting-started/index.en.rst

 Contrary to a reverse proxy, where you have a defined list of origin servers for which you wish to proxy (and optionally cache), a forward proxy is used to proxy (and optionally cache) for arbitrary remote hosts.
-As such, the following settings in :file:`records.config` are the base configuration for a minimal forward proxy::
+As such, the following settings in :file:`records.yaml` are the base configuration for a minimal forward proxy::

     CONFIG proxy.config.url_remap.remap_required INT 0